 When you are ill your body becomes much more resistant to the insulin you produce or taken by injection.
 This means that your blood glucose levels can rise and it is likely that you will need to increase your insulin dose or oral medications.
 You therefore need to monitor your blood glucose and ketone levels very carefully, especially if you have type 1 diabetes.

 If you have type 1 diabetes, check your blood glucose at least every four hours, including during the night, and check your ketones.
-If your blood glucose level is high (generally 15mmol/l or 270mg/dl) or more, target will vary from person to person or if ketones are present, follow the sick day rules and contact your diabetes team or emergency department.
+If your blood glucose level is high (generally 15mmol/l or 270mg/dl) or more, the target will vary from person to person or if ketones are present, follow the sick day rules and contact your diabetes team or emergency department.

 Home management using sick day rules will depend on the type of illness and how you feel.